Christmas gifts for dogs are one of the most fun things you can shop for this holiday season – or at least that’s how we

 Dogs are so full of excitement and joy already, and seeing them enjoy a special new toy or treat is such a magnificent moment of bliss.

-As the holidays near, we’ve gathered inspiration as you shop for that special dog your life.
+As the holidays near, we’ve gathered inspiration as you shop for that special dog in your life.

 25 Best Christmas Gifts for Dogs

 Our list of the 25 best Christmas gifts for dogs includes a variety of ideas for dogs of all sizes.
 Some challenge your dog mentally, physically, or both, while others appeal to your dog’s ever-present appetite.

 As the clock counts down to Christmas, you don’t want to delay finding the perfect gift for the dog in your life.

 This interactive plush puzzle toy challenges your dog mentally and physically, all while being one of the most adorable things we’ve ever seen.